 The Allstate Mentoring Program helps diverse business owners strengthen and grow their companies by helping them work on their business – not just in it.
 Participants are matched with Allstate executives whose expertise is aligned with the developmental need of the business owner.
 This historically 12-month program involves live sessions and webinars focused on leadership and employee development, financial management, sales and marketing, and technology enhancement.

 We are reimagining and relaunching the Allstate Mentoring Program to include startup venture entrepreneurs in addition to established business owners to jump-start growth, capacity, equity and economic prosperity.
-We will shorten the program duration, leverage virtual meeting technology to increase the number of cohort participants and accessibility, as well as enable virtual mentorship engagement.
-The relaunch is expected by the end of the second quarter of 2021.
+We will shorten the program, leverage virtual meeting technology to increase the number of cohort participants and accessibility, as well as enable virtual mentorship engagement.